Want to know more? — Subscribe

 Telemedicine growth statistics also demonstrate the growth in telemedicine segments.
 According to virtual healthcare trends, teleradiology, telepathology, telecardiology, telepsychiatry, telemonitoring, and teledermatology keep growing.
 For sure, these are the emerging trends in telemedicine.

 It seems that telemedicine was created to disrupt the common healthcare industry.
-There’s no need to visit your cardiologists to understand what’s going with you: everything can be done online.
+There's no need to visit your cardiologists to understand what's going on with you: everything can be done online.

 How much is the global market worth?

-As telehealth growth statistics show, by the end of 2023, this number will reach over $194 billion.
+As telehealth growth statistics show, by the end of 2024, this number will reach over $141.19 billion.
 Still, growth projections can be adjusted as the industry demonstrates rapid growth.

 What are the key factors driving the market?